Alston, Cumbria: Market cross

 Although the town does not hold a regular market it still maintains the legal right to do so.
 The market cross, which acts as a focal point in the centre of town, was constructed in 1981 to replace one which was demolished by a wagon in January 1980.
 That earlier cross had itself replaced a cross of 1883 which was knocked down by a lorry in 1968.

-A regular producers' market now takes place in the town hall from April to September selling food and crafts produced in Cumberland, Northumberland and County Durham, celebrating Alston's position at the crux of these three counties.
+A regular producers' market now takes place in the town hall from April to September selling food and crafts produced in Cumbria, Northumberland and County Durham, celebrating Alston's position at the crux of these three counties.

 St Augustine of Canterbury Church

 The parish church was built in 1869 on the site of two earlier churches.
 Despite being in Cumbria the church is in the Diocese of Newcastle rather than the Diocese of Carlisle.
 The church spire was only completed in 1886.
 A unique item in the church is a clock which belonged to James Radclyffe, 3rd Earl of Derwentwater, who was beheaded for treason.
 It is believed to be of 16th-century origin, and was restored in 1978.

 One of the church bells which was cast in 1714 also belonged to the Earl of Derwentwater.
 It was installed in the previous church of 1770.
-Four of the bells were installed in memory of Andrew Graham Stewart Steele, churchwarden from 1943 until his murder in the Midland Bank on 13 September 1949.
+Four of the bells were installed in memory of Andrew Graham Stavert Steele, churchwarden from 1943 until his murder in the Midland Bank on 13 September 1949.
 The bells cannot be pealed as the tower is not strong enough, but they are struck by a clapper.